Help Stop The Abuse Of Animals

 The U.S. State Department estimates that the market value of tiger parts at $7,000 for a set of bones.
 Tiger and other illegal wildlife products have reached $10 billion a year and possibly twice that.
 China is the largest market, with the United States a close second.
 Newsweek 2/4/08

-That there are only 23 facilities that are accredited by The Association of Sanctuaries even though there are thousands of places that claim to be animal refuges.
+That there are only a handful of facilities that are accredited by The Global Federation of Animal Sanctuaries even though there are thousands of places that claim to be animal refuges.

 There are only 1200-2000 tigers left in the wild due primarily to habitat loss and hunting.
 According to the World Wildlife Fund the tiger population has declined by as much as 95% in the past hundred years.